DucManhPhan/DucManhPhan.github.io/_posts/2020-12-06-Pessimistic-locking-and-Optimistic-locking.md

     - Drawbacks
         - It is not fully supported by all databases.
-        - It consumes extra database resources.
+        - It consumes extra database resources because we need to remain the connection between the application and the database.
         - It can be caused deadlocks.
         - It decreases the concurrency of connection pooling when using the server session, which affects the overall scalability of your application.